 Following a demo of our InclineRx prototypes, he wrote the following observations about the healing qualities of gentle inversion:

 "I observe that most lumbar, thoracic and cervical back and neck pain is caused by narrowing of nerve outlets between our vertebrae, and that the single best therapy for nearly all degenerative back conditions is regaining dimension in these outlets with daily strengthening, stretching, and gentle inversion."

 A powerful statement yes?!
 He goes on to say:

 "People with neck or back pain from spinal stenosis, herniated disc disease, osteoarthritis of the spine, osteoporosis, or sciatica almost always get huge improvements in pain and function with this simple regimen.
 The spine can regain height and hold it.
 This is accomplished, patiently and slowly, by increasing core muscle strength (our backs' natural "splints"), and using gravity to traction the spine through gentle inversion."

 The benefits of gentle inversion as a practice, extend well beyond the physical and weave into the fabric of our overall well-being.

 The experience can bring a sense of balance to our lives, ease the transition from work to relaxation, from office to home mode, plugged to unplugged, and connect our minds to our bodies so we’re more centered, grounded, and in touch with our inner self.

 For now, try a makeshift approach - lay back on a carpeted floor, prop your legs up on a wall with your hips elevated on a firm pillow.
-It won’t be the ideal structural support or the straight body position we’ve described, but it’s a start, (and safer than the ironing board!).
+It won’t be the ideal structural support or the straight body position we’ve described, but it’s a start, (and safer than the ironing board! see our earlier blog).
 Outstretch your arms, close your eyes, and let go.
 Try it every day for 5 or so minutes and increase the time slowly to around 15 minutes a day or more depending upon your experience.
 Let us know how you do!